mransbro/cheat-sheets/RHCSA.md

 multi-user.target
 ```

+### Configure Systems to boot into a Specific Target

+systemctl set-default

 ## Manage users and groups

 /etc/passwd file lists all user accounts on system and info linked to them.